smartdevicelink/sdl_evolution/proposals/nnnn-configurable-time-before-shutdown.md

 ## Impact on existing code

-Impact ignition off process of SDL core.
+Impacts ignition off process of SDL core.

 ## Alternatives considered
  1. Do not write all logs to SDL before shutdown ( some logs may  be missed)